Ezra Meeker: Preparation for 1906 trip

 Meeker spent the years after the Klondike in Puyallup, where he wrote and served as president of the Washington State Historical Society, which he had helped to found in 1891.
 The Ezra Meeker Historical Society described their namesake's situation after the Klondike expeditions:

 Meeker had long contemplated the idea of marking the Oregon Trail, over which he had traveled in 1852, with granite monuments.
 By the early 20th century, he was convinced that the Trail was in danger of being forgotten.
 Farmers were plowing up the Trail bit by bit, and as towns and cities grew along it, the Trail vanished under streets and buildings.
 Meeker viewed its preservation as an urgent matter because of this slow disappearance.
 He wanted the Trail properly marked, and monuments erected to honor the dead.

 Meeker came up with a scheme to travel along the Trail again by ox-drawn wagon, raising public awareness for his cause.
 He believed that public interest would provide enough money both to build markers and maintain himself along the way.
 Though many hucksters traveled by wagon, selling patent nostrums, Meeker felt that he would stand out, as an authentic pioneer able to tell real stories of the Trail—especially if he used authentic gear.
 He felt that it was likely that once newspapers got wind of his travels, they would give him ample coverage.

 Meeker did not have much money, so he raised it from friends.
-Ox-drawn wagons were not a common sight in the Puyallup of 1906; Meeker was unable to find an authentic complete wagon, and eventually used metal parts from the remains of three different ones.
+Ox-drawn wagons were not a common sight in the Puyallup of 1906; Meeker was unable to find an authentic complete wagon, and eventually used metal parts from the remains of three of them.
 The construction was done by Cline & McCoy of Puyallup.
 Meeker found a pair of oxen; even though one proved unsuitable, the owner insisted on him purchasing both.
 The one Meeker kept, named Twist, was lodged at the stockyards in Tacoma as he sought another.
 Meeker fixed on a herd of steers which had been brought in from Montana.
 He decided on one which was particularly heavy, which he named Dave.
 Although Dave gave Meeker much difficulty, beginning with the 8 mi drive home to Puyallup after the purchase, the animal eventually helped pull the wagon over 8000 mi.